fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/08_destructors.md

 }
 ```

 I used const pointer and const size as it does not change through the lifetime of objects of this class.
-This also forces us to correctly use member initializer list - and as you see, you can put arbitrary expressions there like `new int[size]`.
+This also forces us to correctly use member initializer list - and as you see, you can put arbitrary expressions there like `new int[size]` (but don't forget about initialization order).

 In this simple class ctor + dtor form a pair that is hard to break through - if someone creates a local object of type `dynamic_array`, it's guaranteed to execute both ctor and dtor and therefore both allocation and deallocation of memory.

+Thanks to such class, dynamic allocation works like stack-allocated objects:

 ```c++
 {